PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 Possible use cases for this deployment may include, but are not limited to:

-* A JupyterHub demo environment that you can spin up relatively quickly.
+* A JupyterHub demo environment that you can spin up relatively quickly on your local machine (https://localhost).
 * A multi-user Jupyter Notebook environment for small classes, teams, or departments.

 ## Disclaimer